naayem/naayem/README.md

 ## Key Projects and Experiences

-- 🛡️ **Blockchain Product Development at JustALab**: Engaged in creating innovative blockchain solutions, emphasizing security and scalability.

 - 🦾 **Innovative AI and Robotics Projects**: Worked on integrating AI into diverse applications, enhancing automation, efficiency, and enabling new capabilities.

   - ⚙️ **Autoregulated Hydrolysis Machine**: Crafted an autoregulated hydrolysis machine with a PID controller, automating parameter tuning using machine learning techniques.